-- 203.1 The FIS licence year begins on July 1st and finishes on June 30th of the following year. - 203.2 To be eligible for participation in FIS events, a competitor must have a licence issued by his National Ski Association.
+- The FIS licence year begins on July 1st and finishes on June 30th of the following year. - To be eligible for participation in FIS events, competitors must have a licence issued by their National Ski Association.
 Such a licence shall be valid in the Northern and Southern hemispheres for the licence year only.
-The validity of a licence can be limited to participation in one specific country or in one or more specific events. - 203.2.1 The National Ski Association must guarantee that all competitors registered with a FIS License to participate in FIS races accept the Rules of the International Ski Federation, in particular the provision which foresees the exclusive competence of the Court of Arbitration for Sport as the court of appeal in doping cases. - A National Ski Association may only issue a FIS licence to participate in FIS races when the competitor has proven his nationality and therefore eligibility by submitting a copy of his passport and signed the Athletes Declaration in the form approved by the FIS Council and returned it to his National Ski Association.
+The validity of a licence can be limited to participation in one specific country or in one or more specific events. - The National Ski Association must guarantee that all competitors registered with a FIS License to participate in FIS races accept the Rules of the International Ski Federation, in particular the provision which foresees the exclusive competence of the Court of Arbitration for Sport as the court of appeal in doping cases. - A National Ski Association may only issue a FIS licence to participate in FIS races when the competitors have proven their nationality and therefore eligibility by submitting a copy of their passport and signed the Athletes Declaration in the form approved by the FIS Council and returned it to their National Ski Association.
 All forms from under-age applicants must be counter signed by their legal guardians.
-Both the copy of the passport and signed Athletes Declaration must be made available to FIS on request. - 203.4 During the FIS licence year, a competitor may only participate in International FIS competitions with a FIS licence to participate in FIS races issued by one National Ski Association.
+Both the copy of the passport and signed Athletes Declaration must be made available to FIS on request. - During the FIS licence year, competitors may only participate in International FIS competitions with a FIS licence to participate in FIS races issued by one National Ski Association.